DanWahlin/Angular-JumpStart/README.md

     *Windows:   `set NODE_ENV=production`

 1. Run `npm run webpack-build-watch` in a console window.
-This will generate the required script assets needed to run the application and place them in the `src/devDist` folder for a development build or `src/dist` for a production/AOT build.
+This will generate the required script assets needed to run the application and place them in the `src/devDist` folder for a development build or `src/dist` for a production/AOT build (if you performed the previous step).
-   It will also watch for any code changes that are made.
+   It will also watch for any code changes that are made and rebuild the script bundles as needed.

 1. Run `node server.js` in another command window to start the server.